anu-bdsi/workshop-intro-to-linux-aug-2023/04_variant_calling.md

 SAM stands for Sequence Alignment Map format.
 It is a TAB-delimited text format consisting of a header section, which is optional, and an alignment section.
 Header lines start with `@`, while alignment lines do not.
 Each alignment line has 11 mandatory fields for essential alignment information such as mapping position, and variable number of optional fields for flexible or aligner specific information.

 We can take a look at our SAM file:

-__Question: which command do you use to read a file?__

 ```
 @SQ     SN:CP000819.1   LN:4629812